DVS-devtools/GamifiveSDK/readme.md

 <img src="http://s2.motime.com/js/wl/webstore_html5game/gfsdk/manual/start_flow.png" width="100%" />

 <h3>4) End a session</h3>
-Ideally a session ends when the player cannot continue his match and must play again from the beginning.
+Ideally a session ends when the player cannot go on with his match and must play again from the beginning.
 Usually - but not necessarily - endSession occurs in the 'Game Over' state.

 To end a session, you have to: